Alchemyboy/virtual-mouse/README.md

 Gaming and Entertainment: Introduces immersive, gesture-based interaction for a dynamic user experience.

 # How to Use:
-Set up a webcam and run the project.
+I : Set up a webcam and run the project.
-Position your hand in front of the camera, and watch the magic unfold!
+II : Position your hand in front of the camera, and watch the magic unfold!
-Perform gestures like pinching or swiping to control your mouse effortlessly.
+III : Perform gestures like pinching or swiping to control your mouse effortlessly.

 This project is a step towards redefining how we interact with computers.
 Explore, contribute, and make it your own!

 # Installation